The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Andy Warhol’s Flowers (F. & S. II.118) (signed) is estimated to be worth between £19,000 and £28,000.
-This screenprint has shown consistent value growth, with an average annual growth rate of 56%.
-This work has an auction history of nine total sales since its entry to the market in November 1998.
-In the last 12 months, there have been no sales, but in the last five years, the hammer price has ranged from £3,470 in April 2021 to £335,205 in September 2022.
-The average return to the seller over the last five years has been £74,791.
+This screenprint has shown consistent value growth, with an impressive annual average growth rate of 81%.
+There have been 5 sales in the last 12 months and 9 total sales since its entry to the market in November 1998.
 The edition size of this artwork is limited to 250.

 Created with Highcharts 11.4.8Oct 2008May 2011Dec 2013Jul 2016Feb 2019Sep 2021Apr 2024$6,000$7,000$8,000$9,000$10,000$11,000$12,000© MyArtBroker